GuilhermeEduardo23/WeatherApp/NewApp/README.md

 ## Description (English)

 This project is a web application for checking the weather forecast in any city worldwide.
-Users can search by city name and view current weather data, hourly forecasts, and daily forecasts, all displayed in interactive and responsive cards.
+Users can search by city name and view current weather data.
 The interface is modern, intuitive, and optimized for mobile devices.

 ### Features
 - Search for cities to check the weather.
 - Display of current weather data (temperature, feels like, weather description, icon).
-- Detailed hourly forecast.
-- Daily forecast for the next days.
 - Friendly error messages for cities not found.
 - Responsive and pleasant design.